 This dilemma prompted a debate on what to do to help parents resolve their dilemma.
 At the end of the debate, which lasted weeks and months, the founder and his friends realized that the best way to address the problem was to establish a comprehensive secondary school that would meet the needs of the Muslim child in every possible way.
 They decided to establish a school to set an example and encourage the establishment of more of such schools to take care of the educational and spiritual needs of children in Lagos, its immediate environs and the larger society.

 After the decision to establish a very good school with high academic and moral standards was taken, the next step was to bring the dream to life.
-Because the school had to be the best in every sense, location was of paramount importance.
+Because the school had to be the best in every sense, the location was of paramount importance.
 The school had to be located within a serene, secure and comfortable environment where learning would be a delight.
 In addition, the school had to be located in such a way that it would be accessible to parents and children in Lagos, other states in the country as well as countries in Africa and the wider world.

 After taking all these factors into consideration, the initiators of the school decided to establish the school in Ibadan.
-In the first place, Ibadan is just about 120 kilometers from Lagos.
+In the first place, Ibadan is just about 120 kilometres from Lagos.
 And, the team chose a serene and secure location off the Ife-Ibadan expressway.
 This is to make the location easily accessible for parents across the nation.
-For those travelling by air via Lagos, it is just 120 kilometers away; and for those coming from the southwest and indeed other parts of the country, it is conveniently located.
+For those travelling by air via Lagos, it is just 120 kilometres away; and for those coming from the southwest and indeed other parts of the country, it is conveniently located.

 Now, Medmina College is set to provide the best secondary education possible for the Muslim child without compromising the child’s spiritual needs.
-We would blaze the trail in the provision of all-round qualitative education such that our products would be in the forefront of the Nigeria and Africa of our dreams in all facets of life.
+We would blaze the trail in the provision of all-round qualitative education such that our products would be at the forefront of the Nigeria and Africa of our dreams in all facets of life.